dartmouth-cs98/dartmouth-cs98.github.io/index.md

     - Thursday class time will used for team meetings and working together.
     - Location: ZOOM (see link on Slack) -->

 Class time will be used for topic hackathons, team meetings, showing your work, and coding together time.
 Each project team will also meet separately every week to work and hack together.
-At least 10 hours per week is required and will be logged.
+At least 10 hours per week is the required time commitment to this course.

 <!-- ![](assets/imgs/zoom.gif){: .fancy .small} -->
 ![](assets/imgs/lsc200.jpg){: .fancy }